2017 Bahamas Bowl

 The 2017 Bahamas Bowl was a college football bowl game played on December 22, 2017, at Thomas Robinson Stadium in Nassau in the Bahamas.
 The fourth annual Bahamas Bowl, it was one of the 2017–18 bowl games concluding the 2017 FBS football season.
-It began at 12:30 PM EST and aired on ESPN.
+It began at 12:30 p.m.
+EST and aired on ESPN.

 The game featured the Ohio Bobcats of the Mid-American Conference against the UAB Blazers of Conference USA.
 Ohio beat UAB by a score of 41–6.

 Teams

 The game featured the UAB Blazers against the Ohio Bobcats and was the first-ever meeting between the two schools.

 UAB Blazers

 2017 was the Blazers' first season back on the football field following a two-year hiatus (the program had originally been dropped, but massive public outcry led to its reinstatement a year later).
 After finishing their regular season 8–4, the Blazers accepted their invitation to the Bahamas Bowl.

 This was the first bowl game for UAB since the 2004 Hawaii Bowl where they lost to the Hawaii Warriors by a score of 59–40.